maximehk/jinja-max/README.md

-  2. Run the script with the template: export HOSTNAME=$(hostname) uvx --from jinja-max j2 --env -i template.j2
+  2. Run the script with the template: export HOSTNAME=$(hostname) uvx --from jinja2-max j2 --env -i template.j2

   3. Or using a pipe:
-     echo "The current path is {{ env.PATH }}" | uvx --from jinja-max j2 --env
+     echo "The current path is {{ env.PATH }}" | uvx --from jinja2-max j2 --env

+Alternatively you can just install `j2` with `uv tool install jinja2-max` and run it like so: `j2 --env -i template.j2`

 Note: Environment variable names in the template are case-sensitive.
       Use the exact case as shown in your environment (e.g., 'USER', 'HOME').